mitchchn/chbs/README.md

 [http://xkcd.com/936/](http://xkcd.com/936)

-xkcd is written by Randall Munroe.
+xkcd is penned by Randall Munroe.

 Disclaimer
 ----------

 Long passphrases consisting of unrelated dictionary words are theoretically secure -- far more-so than typical passwords.
 They're also far easier to recall.
 That said, I cannot take responsibility for any data loss or security breaches that arise from usage of this tool.
-Please use common sense when signing up for online servies, and always take advantage of two-factor authentication if it's available.
+Please use common sense when signing up for online services, and always take advantage of two-factor authentication if it's available.